AmpereComputingAI/aio-examples/README.md

 ssh -N -L 8080:localhost:8080 -i <ssh key> your_user@xxx.xxx.xxx.xxx
 ```

-Use a browser to point to the URL printed out by the Jupyter notebook launcher
+Use a browser to point to the URL printed out by the Jupyter notebook launcher.
+You will find
+Jupyter Notebook examples, examples.ipynb, under classification and object_detection folders.
+The examples run through several inference models, visualize results and present the performance
+numbers.

 ## Running Examples With CLI
 You can now access the aio-examples from the browser on your local device